lee-64/lee-64.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    UI/UX was outside the scope of this project.
+    UI was outside the scope of this project.
 Enjoy the data visualizations and similarity insights instead! :)
 </div>

 Switching gears, the project also features a "perfect song" feature (which inspired my [DJ Recommendation Engine](https://lee-64.github.io/projects/3_project/)).
 Login functionality and